downloads | documentation | faq | getting help | mailing lists | licenses | wiki | reporting bugs | php.net sites | conferences | my php.net

 Descripción

-Devuelve el valor del atributo nombrado o NULL si el atributo no existe o no está posicionado en un eleménto del nodo.
+Devuelve el valor del atributo nombrado o null si el atributo no existe o no está posicionado en un eleménto del nodo.

 Parámetros